Chip pulls out his laptop, cracks his knuckles and flicks his collar up.

 If your command does not require bypassing the security of the target (for example, typing on a computer that is unlocked), you do not need to Exert your Mind to activate this Effect, and activation only takes a single Action.

-Every hack you make leaves behind Lotus Logo in the system as a personal "calling card" that informs anyone who uses the system that the hack occurred.
+Every hack you make leaves behind a sticky note in the system as a personal "calling card" that informs anyone who uses the system that the hack occurred.

-Exert your Mind and spend 1 minute to activate.
-Select a Computer within arm's reach.
+Exert your Mind and spend 2 Actions.
+Select a Device within 300 feet.
 Can be used on Alien technology.
-You must actively and obviously use Modified Circuit Board to activate this Effect.
 Roll Intellect + Technology, with the Difficulty set by the GM depending on the security of the system you are hacking.
 Sapient targets can resist by rolling Mind at Difficulty 6.
-The hacking roll and their defensive roll are both Difficulty 6.

 If you succeed, you may issue a single command to the targeted system.
 This command must have a specific outcome or be a request for specific login credentials.
 The command you issue must be within the machine's current capabilities.
 For example, you cannot order a standard security camera to grow legs and walk around.